scripting/ioServer/readme.md

 The map is going in a MySQL database.

+Drummer will be able to open subscribable outlines directly, so it won't need this service.

 9/30/20; 11:55:10 AM by DW

 The outline map, that associates an instant outline url with an outline, is in the stats struct.